Living in Grand Teton National Park

 All residents in employee housing in Grand Teton National Park with Grand Teton Lodge Company are required to sign a Housing License Agreement, which references the rules and regulations here.
 Disciplinary action up to and including termination of employment will be taken for any violations of these rules and regulations, so please read them carefully and refer back often.

-Residents of seasonal employee housing must be full-time active employees of the company.
+Residents of seasonal employee housing (including all RV site residents) must be full-time active employees of the company.
 Any exceptions require approval from the Vice President and Human Resources.
-Employees must be at least 18 years old to live in seasonal housing.
+Employees must be at least 18 years old to live in dormitory housing.

 GTLC is not responsible for any lost or damaged property.
 Take care to secure your valuables, and leave behind any unnecessary ones.
 Securing renters or personal property insurance is highly encouraged.